lindig/namesort/README.md

 all cases automatically.
 Indeed, in the example above `Gertrud von Le Fort`, `Bernt Ture von zur Mühlen` and `Charles-Michel de l'Epée` should have not been ordered according the last word but the second last word of the name.
-So the tool is not perfect.
+So the namesort is not perfect.

 # Implementation, Building, and Installation